Rage (1972 film)

-Rage is a 1972 American thriller/mystery film starring George C. Scott, Richard Basehart, Martin Sheen, and Barnard Hughes.
-Scott also directed the film, which is about a sheep rancher who is fatally exposed to a military lab's poison gas.
-The plot was inspired by the Dugway sheep incident.
+Rage is a 1972 American environmental thriller film directed by George C. Scott in his feature directorial debut, and starring Scott, Richard Basehart, Martin Sheen, and Barnard Hughes.
+The plot, which is inspired by the 1968 Dugway sheep incident, follows a rancher and his family who are fatally exposed to a military lab's poison gas.

+The film was released by Warner Bros.
+Pictures on November 22, 1972.
+It received mixed reviews.

 Plot

 When Wyoming sheep rancher Dan Logan and his son Chris go camping, the boy decides to sleep outside their tent.
 In the morning, he is unconscious and bleeding from his nose.
 As Dan gathers his limp body, he notices several of his sheep seem dead with similar bleeding.
 At a nearby hospital, Dan is bewildered to be subjected to tests by Dr. Holliford.
 His only concern is his son.

 Dan's personal physician, Dr. Caldwell, arrives and is deferential to Drs.
 Holliford and Spencer, despite several concerns about their treatments.
-Holliford is an Army Major who realizes the Logans were accidentally exposed to a deadly, aerially-dispersed nerve gas called MX-3.
+Holliford is a US Army Major who realizes the Logans were accidentally exposed to a deadly, aerially-dispersed nerve gas called MX-3.
 Because Chris slept in the open air, his exposure was more severe.
 Holliford estimates Dan has a week to live.

-Spencer and Holliford keep up a pretense of treating the Logans while secretly studying the effects of the toxin on their bodies.
+Spencer and Holliford maintain the pretense of treating the Logans while secretly studying the toxin's effects on their bodies.
 The Army realizes the gas was leaked by an obsolete aircraft and that the Logans were probably the only humans exposed.
 They strategize about the best way to minimize the damage of their mistake.

-Chris soon dies, but hospital staff keep telling Dan his son is fine.
+Chris soon dies, but the hospital staff keeps telling Dan his son is fine.
 Spencer explains the situation to Caldwell, who agrees to shield Dan from the truth.
-Holliford keeps Dan sedated for as long as possible, and assigns an orderly to guard him.
+Holliford keeps Dan sedated for as long as possible and assigns an orderly to guard him.
 Chris is autopsied, and Dan slips out of his room to search for his son.
 He finds him in the morgue.

 Dan escapes the hospital and buys a rifle.
 He goes to Spencer's home and holds him at gunpoint to find out the truth about his son.
-Dan buys dynamite from his usual supplier, who assume he is clearing rock slides.
+Dan buys dynamite from his usual supplier, who assumes he is clearing rock slides.
 He then heads to the company that makes the nerve agent.
 He kills a guard and plants dynamite around the building.
 He kills a responding police officer before blowing up the building.

 Dan kidnaps a stranger at gunpoint and forces him to drive to the military base.
 He kills a guard and rams the barrier before letting the stranger go.
 The symptoms of the nerve agent prevent Dan from making much progress inside the base.
 He starts convulsing in a field.
 Soldiers gather around him and watch his death throes.
 Major Holliford arrives and draws blood from Dan's body.
 The film concludes the next morning as soldiers play softball on the field where Dan died.